North Atlanta High School: Campus

 APS purchased a former IBM office building on Northside Parkway in the Paces neighborhood of Atlanta, along with its 56 acre wooded campus.
 The 11-story building, which previously housed 5,000 IBM employees in its 507093 ft2, was converted to new facilities for NAHS students.
 The campus straddles a retention pond.
 The parking deck is used for parking, while the more distant parking lots have become a track and field.
 Another building, deemed unsuitable for the school, was imploded on October 27, 2012, to be rebuilt as a theater and gymnasium, among other purposes.
 The architecture was led by Cooper Carry and construction was performed by J.E.
 Dunn.
 The new school was ready for the 2013–2014 school year.
 The cost of the new campus altogether was $147 million; APS received some criticism for the cost, which made the school the most expensive public high school in the history of the state.
+The Atlanta Journal-Constitution described the school as "swanky".